HOME | Children's Advocacy Centers of Arkansas

 Arkansas CAC each year

-Through our collective expertise, we provide guidance and training to child welfare professionals using evidence-based programs, data-driven growth and groundbreaking practices that promote a holistic approach to each child’s well-being.
-Our work is further strengthened by informed and dedicated legislative advocacy, all aimed at building a coordinated, multidisciplinary response to child abuse.
+Through our collective expertise, we are creating the framework for higher statewide standards for child welfare professionals using evidence-based programs, data-driven growth and groundbreaking practices that promote a holistic approach to each child’s well-being.

 Together, we’re building a safer, more compassionate Arkansas.